 ARK Coffee Company

-You’re forgiven for never having stumbled across this Auckland coffee spot.
+Something about getting coffee from an exclusive spot adds a secretive and special element to the experience.
 Located down a tiny alley beside the Department Store, ARK brews some of the best coffee in Auckland.
 It doesn’t look like much from the outside, but the interior is a sleek coffee connoisseur’s emporium.
-This hidden gem is run by two incredibly friendly Japanese sisters who can pour you a perfect flattie, but equally are happy to leave you alone to browse the shelves filled with amazing coffee brewing apparatuses.
-Don’t get overwhelmed though—the girls are more than happy to walk you through the difference between pour-over and cold-press and help you to find the perfect bean and method for you.
+This hidden gem is filled with amazing coffee brewing apparatuses and the baristas know how to whip up the smoothest and creamiest flat white.
+Don’t hold back from asking questions as the workers here are more than happy to walk you through the difference between pour-over and cold-press and help you to find the perfect bean and method for you.

 Atomic Roastery Kingsland